Aeroengines undergo for different reasons test runs and

 Note: Test runs can also mean for the personnel an increased risk.
 This is especally true for the case of a fragment exit, even if it is extremely seldom.
 Therefore oneself should if possible not stay besides the aeroengine during the test phase in the upper power range.

-Ill.
-24-3 (Lit.
+Fig. "Risk of high pressure turbine test" (Lit.
 24-4): At the turbine disks, especially during instationary processes like start or acceleration, develop locally high thermal tension stresses additional to the centrifugal forces.
 Is the wheel respectively disk already weakened, for example by a crack, a failure with fragment exit can happen.
 The following symptoms can give first hints at a coming dangerous component failing, but are not necessarily to expect in every case:

 Basically additional tension stresses must be expected